Cunninghamia lanceolata

-Cunninghamia lanceolata is a species of tree in the cypress family, Cupressaceae.
+Cunninghamia lanceolata, synonyms including Cunninghamia sinensis, commonly known as Chinese fir, is a species of tree in the cypress family, Cupressaceae.
 It is native to south-central and southeast China.
 Ornamentally C. lanceolata is commonly planted as a specimen tree in temperate zones.

 Taxonomy

 Cunninghamia konishii is treated as a distinct species by some sources, although it has also been suggested that it is conspecific with C. lanceolata.
 Though C. konishii may be treated as the same species, its primary distribution is in Taiwan, where as C. lanceolata is found in mainland China.
 Cunninghamia lanceolata was originally described in 1827 by English botanist William J. Hooker.

 Description

 Cunninghamia lanceolata, commonly known as Chinese fir, is a tall conifer able to reach heights of 150 ft in mild climates.
 In North America, the height typically ranges from 30 to 50 ft.
 In native forest land in China heights can reach up to 150 ft and 30 to 70 ft in a cultivated forest.
 The crown of the China Fir forms a pyramidal shape.
 The bark color typically ranges from dark gray to dark browns.
 Foliage consist of spiral leaf arrangements of green lanceolate shaped leaves.
 Male cones form in clusters of 10 to 30 while female cones form in clusters of 2 to 3.
 Seed cones are small and almost unnoticeable when first pollinated.
 The cones are mature after 7 months and range in size from 1 to 1.8 in in length.